 One of the most popular models of Fender Stratocaster has to be the Fender Classic series of guitars.
 This series focuses on the tonal qualities and craftsmanship that went into the original models and are considered an excellent place for those looking for an authentic tone.
 Using era-specification materials and components, these classic models are the closest many people get to hear what a true vintage guitar would have sounded like in its day.

 The custom shop is the place to go to if you are strapped for ideas and not for money.
 You get to choose almost every component for your guitar including a custom paint job, custom pickups, fretboard, body tonewood and selector switches for your preference to give you an unparalleled service when it comes to customization.

 Custom shop guitars are mostly one-off guitars that are made for a specific artist or design and allow the craftsmanship of the luthiers at the workshop to perform their magic in creating modern art in the form of a musical instrument.
 Usually, custom shop guitars are purchased as an investment if you have any notions of getting one of these master-built guitars on the cheap.

 Whatever your choice of model, there is a series in the line-up that is perfect for you.
 Want an authentic tone with great build quality to take on tour?
 Then the USA Fender Strats are right up your street.
 Want a Strat on a budget that also plays well?
-Then a Squier by Fender Strat is the perfect learning tool.
-Choose from thousands of classic colors or a range of limited edition models to pick your perfect Strat that will be with you for a lifetime.
+Then a Squier Fender Strat is the perfect learning tool.
+Choose from thousands of classic colours or a range of limited edition models to pick your perfect Strat that will be with you for a lifetime.